-Elaine follows the swordarm, adjusting her ponytail as she walks.
+Elaine follows the swordarm, holding her medallion as she walks.

 Scarlet comes last, peering down at the black water with distaste before following the cleric.
-Small waves, remnants of the ripples produced by Jake’s rock, still lap against the stone.
+Small waves — descendants of the ripples produced by Jake’s rock — still lap against the stone.

 * * *

 The walkway narrows precariously at times as they make their way around the edge of the lake.
 Outcroppings of sharp rock and the slant of the cavern wall threaten to force them completely off solid ground.
 No one is particularly thrilled at the prospect of jumping into the lake.
 Hamfrd, pausing at one point to stick his heavy mace into the black water to measure its depth, fails to find the bottom, even just an armlength from the edge.
-They walk single file; at times, they are forced to shuffle sideways, against the slick rock wall.
+They walk single file.
+At times, they are forced to shuffle sideways, hugging the slick rock wall.

 Mathos sends his glowing orb ahead to scout, but its distant light reveals only more of the same.
 The cavern is vast, and the size of the underground lake remains a mystery.
 There is only the still black surface of the water, their echoing footfalls, the scraping of shoulders against the wall on their left, and above all the everpresent gloom of the dank cavern.

 They hear the soft whisper of tinkling water before they see the source.
 A few moments later, Hamfrd, at the front of the group, pauses, raises a hand to stop the others.
 An outcropping of stone bulges from the cavern wall across the walkway, blocking the path.
-Along its side, a steady trickle of water from somewhere above runs down the rock, and then flows through a narrow channel that has been worn over time across the ground.
+Along its side, a steady trickle of water from somewhere above runs down the rock and then flows through a narrow channel that has been worn over time across the solid ground at their feet.
 The water below trembles where the flow dribbles over the edge and joins the lake.